simonminer/site-unseen/README.md

 Site Unseen is an up and coming JavaScript library, web application, and  browser extension that allows you to interact with any web page in the same way a person with blindness would experience it.

 Based on [Inclusiville](https://inclusiville.com/), the [award-winning](https://www.deque.com/blog/deque-hosts-first-virtual-axe-hackathon/) empathy-building game for web accessibility, Site Unseen hides all visible elements on a web page and provides you with a simulated screen reader to explore its contents.
-Use keyboard commands to move through the elements on a page, viewing the name, role, and value of each one as it comes into focus and interact with it using only your keyboard.
+Use keyboard commands to move through the elements on a page, viewing the name, role, and value of each one as it comes into focus and interacting with it using only your keyboard.

 With Site Unseen, you can: